bsilvade/d36-bigspring/exampleSite/content/english/_index.md

         link : "#"

     # service item loop
-    - title : "Digital Transformation"
+    - title : "Accelerating Digital Transformation"
       images:
       - "images/service-3.png"
       content : "We leverage our global positioning and network to scout world-class technology, combined with a skillful engineering workforce with the ability to execute.
 We maximize the return of your digital transformation process while ensuring business continuity."